Litauen/docs.bannerlordmodding.lt/modding/crashes.md

 ??? failure "InvokeMethod - Invoke - CreateInstanceImpl - CreateInstance - CreateScreen"
     REASON: map xscene settlement ID mismatch with settlements.xml settlement ID. settlements.xml has a settlement with ID, which is not present in the xscene file

+??? failure "...
+GetEncyclopediaPageInstance - SetEncyclopediaPage - GauntletMapEncyclopediaView - ExecuteLink"
+    Crash by pressing on the lord's image in the Encyclopedia. <br>
+    REASON: Lord's spause is deleted, but reference to it in the heroes.xml remains for the main lord.
+Eg: spouse="Hero.lord_4_2"

 <br><br>